flatos/antenna_launcher/README.md

 Based on the many pre-existing designs on the web (see links at end).
 My goals were minimal component cost and simplicity, not necessarily maximum performance.

-This repository contains a detailed description of construction, plus Solidworks and STL files for a few 3d-printed components.
+This repository contains a description of construction, plus Solidworks and STL files for a few 3d-printed components.

 ![Graph](img/Assembly.png)